syncfusion-content/winui-docs/winui/BusyIndicator/Customization.md

 ## Duration

-The WinUI BusyIndicator animation speed can be customized using factor values 0 to 1.
+The indicator animation speed can be customized by using the `DurationFactor` property.
+Its default value is 0.5 and ranges from 0 to 1.

 {% tabs %}
 {% highlight XAML %}